core-wg/senml-spec/draft-ietf-core-senml.md

   every measurement.

 Unit:
 : Units for a measurement value.
 Optional.
-If the Record has not Unit, the Base Unit is used as the Unit.
+If the Record has no Unit, the Base Unit is used as the Unit.
 Having no Unit and no Base Unit is allowed.

 Value